Partial Fire Restrictions in Effect

 • Lighting, building, maintaining, attending or using a fire, campfire, barbecue or grill is allowed only at designated recreation sites such as established campgrounds or picnic areas.
 Use of portable stoves and lanterns using gas, jellied petroleum or pressurized liquid fuel, or use of a fully enclosed sheepherder type stove with a spark arrester screen is permitted.

-• Operating a chainsaw is prohibited in national parks.
-Operating a chainsaw on national forest lands is permitted only when equipped with a USDA or SAE approved spark arrester that is properly installed and in effective working order.
+• Operating a chainsaw on national forests is permitted only when equipped with a USDA or SAE approved spark arrester that is properly installed and in effective working order.
 Operators must also carry a chemical pressurized fire extinguisher with a minimum rating of 2A and one round point shovel with an overall length of at least 36 inches.

 • Discharge of fireworks and use of explosives requiring blasting caps are prohibited.